bueler/p4pdes/ERRATA-claude2026-1st.md

 * Page 190: in "programmer effort to implement an analytical Jacobian implementation," delete "implementation".

-TODO WIP: Ed needs to check from here

 ### Chapter 8

 * Pages 204-215: The notation for parallel speedup is inconsistent.
 The Definition on page 204 introduces lowercase `s_N(P)` (matching `e_N(P)` for efficiency), but capital `S_N(P)` appears on pages 204, 205, 206 (three times), and 215.